 Preparation and Cooking

 The first rule of safe food prep is to prevent cross-contamination.
 Use separate cutting boards, utensils, and other surfaces to prepare raw or allergen-inducing foods.
 Wash them with hot soapy water after use before using them on ready-to-eat foods.
 This is where a HACCP program can come in handy; color coordinate your prep tools so you never cross-contaminate.
-It is also important that you remove only as much food from the cooler as you can reasonably prepare before food leaves the safe temperature zone.
+Use a sanitizing solution when applicable.

 Serving Your Customers

 Though it may sound like a no-brainer, never re-serve food that was previously served to another customer – even if it looks untouched.
 Always assume it is contaminated.

 When holding food on a buffet or in the kitchen waiting to be served, make sure it remains within safe temperatures at all times.
 Hot food should be held at 140°F or higher and cold food should be held at 40°F or lower.
 Use chafing dishes, heat lamps, or ice, respectively, to maintain these temperatures.
-Check temperatures periodically with a thermometer – your restaurant's inspector will be sure to do so!
+Check temperatures periodically with a thermometer – your restaurant's inspector will be sure to do so.

 Maintain Personal Hygiene

 Put on a new pair of single-use gloves at the start of every food-handling task and change immediately if they become dirty or torn.
-Make sure to wear the proper size gloves, and never blow into them or roll them to make them easier to put on.
-This will contaminate the clean gloves.
+Make sure to wear the proper size gloves, and never blow into them or roll them to make them easier to put on – this will contaminate the clean gloves.

 Keep the Pests Out

-Not only do rodents and other pests eat up your food supplies, but they can also bring with them a wealth of health concerns and other dangers.
-Plus, saying that they're an eyesore to customers and can result in a restaurant inspection failure is a tad of an understatement.
+Unfortunately, it's very likely that rodents and insects will be drawn to the smell of your restaurant's food and come in droves.
+Not only do rodents and other pests eat up your food supplies but they can also bring with them a wealth of health concerns and other dangers.
+Plus, they're a major turnoff for customers and can result in a restaurant inspection failure.

 Here are a few pointers on keeping them out of your food and away from your restaurant:

-Prevent Easy Access to Attractants.
-Don’t give these visitors anything to find in the first place!
-Keep the floors and food preparation surfaces clear of crumbs or spillage, and store food in containers that seal tight.
+Prevent easy access to attractants.
+Don’t give these visitors anything to find in the first place.
+Keep the floors and food preparation surfaces clear of crumbs or spillage, especially overnight, and store food in containers that seal tight.